Photo by Elvert Barnes on Flickr.

 I’ll be on NewsTalk this morning from 10-10:15 to talk about Metro’s progress;

-the archived video is online.
+you can watch the segment live the archived video is online.

 Metro maintenance rates as number one challenge